Solar Panel Installation in Norwell, MA — Wooded Lots and Rigorous Shade Analysis

 Why Norwell Homeowners Are Going Solar

 Large roofs mean big potential.
 Norwell homes often have expansive roof planes.
-If we can manage the shading, these large roofs can support systems that completely eliminate your National Grid electric bill.
+If the shading can be managed, these large roofs can support systems that completely eliminate your National Grid electric bill.

 True 1:1 Net Metering.
 Massachusetts still offers Class I net metering for residential systems up to 25 kW AC.
 This means every kilowatt-hour of excess power you send to the National Grid network earns you a full retail-rate credit on your bill.